brittanyrw/emojibops/README.md

 Here are some links to lists of songs in case you're having trouble thinking of something to add!

+> Songs added must have lyrics, no instrumental only songs please.

 #### I have also [added Issues for individual songs, albums, and artists](https://github.com/brittanyrw/emojibops/labels/add%20emojis) that I think would be fun to add to EmojiBops.
 Feel free to add any of the songs or albums listed in Issues.
 Make sure to comment inside of the Issue if you plan on taking it and add the Issue number in your Pull Request.

 ### View [Issues for Individual Songs](https://github.com/brittanyrw/emojibops/labels/song)